 Susie Derkins, historian

-By the mid 1960s the IRA was highly factionalised, poorly organised and unable to rally support in many parts of Northern Ireland.
-The group was not just ideologically divided, it was also critically short of volunteers, weapons and money.
-The rising unrest in Northern Ireland further exposed the IRA’s unpreparedness and lack of cohesion.
-In 1968-69 the IRA failed to respond to police and Loyalist brutality against Catholics and civil rights protestors.
-Some Nationalists were so disgusted by this ineffectiveness they claimed IRA stood for ‘I Ran Away’.
-These criticisms inspired young militants who wanted a return to the IRA’s traditional values and tactics: defence of Ireland’s Catholics, opposition to British rule and armed struggle for a united Ireland.
-The August 1969 riots and ‘Battle of the Bogside’ brought the IRA’s internal divisions to a head and led to the formation of a new breakaway group: the Provisional IRA.
+By the mid-1960s the IRA was highly factionalised, poorly organised and unable to rally support in parts of Northern Ireland.
+The group was not just ideologically divided, it was critically short of volunteers, weapons and money.
+The rising unrest in Northern Ireland further exposed the IRA’s unpreparedness.
+In 1968-69 the IRA responded to police and Loyalist brutality against Catholics and civil rights protestors with criticism rather than action.
+Some Republicans were so disgusted by this ineffectiveness they claimed IRA stood for “I Ran Away”.
+Many young militants in the group demanded a return to the IRA’s traditional values and tactics: armed struggle to defend Ireland’s Catholics, oppose British rule and bring about a united Ireland.
+The August 1969 riots and the Battle of the Bogside brought the IRA’s internal divisions to a head and led to the formation of a new breakaway group: the Provisional IRA.

 This page was written by Rebekah Poole and Jennifer Llewellyn.
 To reference this page, use the following citation:

-R. Poole and J. Llewellyn, “The IRA – 1919 to 1968”, Alpha History, accessed [today’s date], http://alphahistory.com/northernireland/ira-1919-1968/.
+R. Poole and J. Llewellyn, “The IRA: 1919 to 1968”, Alpha History, accessed [today’s date], https://alphahistory.com/northernireland/ira-1919-1968/